keyboard_arrow_up

 Deadbolt

-The part of a lock that moves from a locked position to an unlocked position when the key is used.
+The component of a lock that moves from the locked to the unlocked position when the key is turned.

 Detainer